 Intent, Implementation and Impact Statement

 PSHE is taught both as a discreet subject in EX days by the pastoral lead, as well as through whole class teaching and assemblies.
 Children are provided with frequent opportunities to have their voice heard and because of this; they play an active part in school life.
-Children are able to express their opinions and views through a variety of mediums including suggestion boxes questionnaires, school council discussions, and comments on various correspondence throughout the year e.g. reports, SEND support profiles, focused reviews, annual questionnaires, work and homework.
-Children have the opportunities to meet and work with members of the community, such as health workers, firefighters, police, and representatives from the local church and community.
-We also develop PSHE through activities and whole-school events e.g. the school council representatives from each class meet regularly to discuss school matters.
+Children are able to express their opinions and views through a variety of mediums including suggestion boxes questionnaires, wellbeing led discussions, and comments on various correspondence throughout the year e.g. reports, SEND support profiles, focused reviews, annual questionnaires, work and homework.
+We also develop PSHE through activities and whole-school events e.g. the wellbeing ambassadors from each class meet regularly to discuss school matters.
 We offer residential trips to various year groups, where there is a particular focus on developing pupils’ self-esteem, self-confidence, self-belief and giving them opportunities to develop leadership and co-operation skills through team building, as we want all children to aim high to achieve their maximum potential.

 Children are resilient learners and excellent communicators and are able to discuss personal matters with appropriate adults, as well as sharing in emotional literacy and discussion.
 Children demonstrate and apply the British Values of Democracy, Tolerance, and Mutual respect, Rule of law and Liberty.
 All of our children demonstrate a healthy outlook towards themselves and school and all behaviour is good so that all children can achieve their age related expectations across the wider curriculum.